- Pay Types

 Enterprise Agreements and Awards

 Legislation, enterprise agreements and industry awards determine your entitlements and work conditions.
-You can view the current agreements applicable to your employer from the Office for the Public Sector website.
+You can view the current agreements applicable to your employer from the Department of Treasury and Finance website.

 When an enterprise agreement is revised, Payroll Services will process new salary rates and allowances, and any arrears associated with the new enterprise agreement/award as soon as practicable.
 Generally, this occurs in the pay 8 weeks following ratification by the Industrial Commission.